mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

+### Fitting it all together ###

 So now that we understand provider, how is all this tied together?
 The following illustrates this:

 ![Angular provider flow](/blog/images/angular-provider-flow.png)

 So when you register a provider either directly or via one of the convenience methods (service, factory or value) the provider injector creates provider, injecting dependencies that exist in the *provider cache*.
 This explains why you can only take in providers or constants as dependencies in provider factory methods.
 It then decorates the provider (We'll cover that later) and then puts the provider in the cache.

 When a controller or directive is created, the instance injector tries to inject dependencies from the instance cache.
 If it can't find a dependency there it then looks to see if there is a provider for the dependency in the provider cache.
 If there is, it calls the `$get` function on the provider.
 It resolves the dependencies of the `$get` method the same way it does for controllers and directives; first checking the instance cache and then trying to find a provider, etc. The instance returned by the provider `$get` function is then cached in the instance cache for future use.

+I put constants and decorators last as it will probably be easier to see how they fit in after this point.

 ### Constants ###